- Learning to a Greater Degree Contract

 Online Class Opportunities

 Many courses within the Career and Technology Teacher Education major areas are offered online or as partially online hybrid courses.
-However, the entire degree is not available online.
+Contact the program coordinator/ advisor to possibly create an online degree program plan.

-Business and Marketing Education students are encouraged to participate in the collegiate level Phi Beta Lambda and DECA student organizations and competitions.
+Business and Marketing Education students are encouraged to participate in the collegiate level PBL (Phi Beta Lambda) and DECA student organizations and competitions.

-Several scholarships are offered in the College of Education, the Department of Career and Technology Education, and a few that are specifically provided for Business Teacher Education students such as the Beulah Gutridge Winfrey and Wilda Dean Creighton Memorial scholarships.
+Several scholarships are offered in the College of Education and the Department of Career and Technology Education.
+Other benefactors have provided specifically for Business and Marketing Teacher Education students such as the Beulah Gutridge Winfrey, Wilda Dean Creighton, and Genge family memorial scholarships.

 To Learn More